ThierryBachmann/ProtoMusicRun/README.md

 ---

+## 🎭 Story

+A famous music group known across the galaxy travels from planet to planet to perform concerts.
+When they land on a harsh, arid world, they suddenly lose all their instruments.

+While the band starts their rehearsal — not an easy task without instruments — you step in as the technical crew member responsible for preparing the show.
+Your mission: explore the area and recover every instrument before the rehearsal ends.
+If you can gather everything in time, the concert can begin!

+---

 ## 🎯 Purpose of this Demo
 This project demonstrates how **MIDI data can shape gameplay** — and how gameplay can dynamically influence the music.
 It showcases: